sergirobles/rrcevaluation/docs/VISUALIZATION.md

 ## Default Visualization (default)
 This visualization shows the image(/s) for the current sample and lists all the properties present on the JSON file of the sample results.

+## Custom Visualization
+You can implement a custom visualization for you results.
+When you select this visualization on the configuration, 2 files (visualization_custom.js and visualization_custom.css) will be copied to the 'visualization' mounted folder.
+Edit this 2 files for your custom visualization.
+(On the visualization_custom.js you have some instructions)

 ## Text Line - Intersection Over Union (TL_iou)
 This visualization shows:
 -  2 blocks of the current image sample, the first one with the Ground Truth Polygons and the other with the detection ones.